Nara's World Heritage Sites

 Todaiji Temple

-As the imperial ordinance was issued for the construction of Great Buddha, the temple was erected under national sponsorship so that the Great Buddha would be enshrined.
-The consecrating ceremony was held in the fourth year of the Tempyo-Shoho era (752).
-It took almost 40 years to complete the whole temple complex, because the temple site was gradually extended by adding more halls and pagodas.
+When the imperial ordinance was issued for the construction of the Great Buddha, the temple was built under national sponsorship to enshrine the Great Buddha.
+The consecration ceremony took place in 752.
+It took nearly 40 years to complete the entire temple complex because the temple site was gradually expanded by adding more halls and pagodas.

 Kasugataisha Shrine

-The Shrine lies in a primeval forest of cedars and a kind of Chinese black pines.
-The brilliant vermillon edifices are beautifully contrasted with their surrounding greenery.
-Going through the first and second Torii gates, you can see a lot of stone lanterns standing on both sides of the approach to the shrine.
-Going on further, you will find the south gate on the left.
-The main hall is located among trees behind the gate.
-From the gate a corridor extends to the left and to the right.
-A great number of lanterns hung from the eaves of the corridor are producing an elegant atmosphere.
+The Shrine lies within a primeval forest of cedars and black pines.
+The brilliant vermilion edifices are beautifully contrasted with the surrounding greenery.
+As you pass through the first and second Torii gates, numerous stone lanterns stand on both sides of the approach to the Shrine.
+Continuing further, you will find the south gate on the left.
+The main hall is situated among the trees behind the gate.
+From the gate, a corridor extends to the left and the right.
+A thousand lanterns hung from the corridor's eaves create an elegant atmosphere.

 Mount Kasuga Primeval Forest